microsoft/vscode-docs/docs/editor/custom-layout.md

 ### Maximize Panel size

-You can quickly toggle the Panel region to fill the entire editor area with the **Maximize Panel Size** chevron button in the upper right of the Panel region.
+When the Panel alignment is **Center** you can quickly toggle the Panel region to fill the entire editor area with the **Maximize Panel Size** chevron button in the upper right of the Panel region.
 The chevron button points downwards in the maximized panel to restore the panel to the original size.

 ![Maximize Panel Size button in the upper right of the Panel region](images/custom-layout/maximize-panel-size.png)